michahu/disci/README.md

 Our alpha version is out!
 Mac and Windows builds can be found on my GitHub.
 If you're interested in giving feedback, feel free to ping me at myhu@princeton.edu.

 ### Team:
-Hunter Sieben
-Jason Tan
-Michael Hu
+Hunter Sieben, Jason Tan, Michael Hu

 ### Languages:
 C#, JSON